+Home | Museum | Wanted | Specs | Previous | Next |

 Profile View of Sharp Compet 22

-The CS-22 is a 14-digit, fixed decimal, four function electronic calculator with a single accumulating memory register.
+The Compet 22 is a 14-digit, fixed decimal, four function electronic calculator with a single accumulating memory register.
 The calculator provides a constant function for multiplication and division, with a push-on/push-off keyboard key labeled [K] to enable the function.
 The Compet 22 uses arithmetic logic for addition/subtraction, and algebraic input for multiplication and division.

 Like the Compet 16, the Compet 22 uses fixed-decimal point logic.
 The location of the decimal point is set via a rotary switch on the keyboard panel, Selections for 0, 2, 3, 4, and 6 digits behind the decimal point are provided, with two different settings available for each selection (Denoted by red and black numbers showing through the decimal point selection window).
 A black setting causes truncation at the selected decimal point location, and the other (red) setting causes results to be rounded off to the selected decimal position.
 Like the Compet 16, There's an odd blank selection on the decimal point setting switch.
 Placing the switch in this position results in an immediate input overflow upon trying to operate on any number entered.
 It isn't clear why this setting exists.

-The Compet 22 allows entry of any number of digits behind the decimal point, but flags an error indication when the number of digits exceeds the decimal point selection.
+The Compet 22 allows entry of any number of digits behind the decimal point, but flags an error when the number of digits exceeds the decimal point selection.
 The error indication does not lock out entry of any further digits.

 Compet 22 Sign, Memory, and Overflow Status Indicators at Left end of Display The machine uses the dominant